Istanbul assaults the senses. The city teeters on the brink of Europe before plunging into Asia.

 Arriving in Istanbul

 There’s something both familiar and mysterious about arriving in a new country late at night.
-Airports blend together after passing through so many and the trek from bag claim to taxi to driving through the darkened streets is routine.
-The road markings are often the same and there seems to be some worldwide agreement on using green road signs.
+Airports blend together after passing through so many, and the trek from bag claim to taxi to driving through the darkened streets is routine.
+The road markings are often the same, and there seems to be some worldwide agreement on using green road signs.

 Still smiling as I chatted to and got directions from an Australian passing by (there is no escape from Aussies and Kiwis overseas) about where my hostel was nearby.

 Still smiling as I wandered down alleys crowded with tables decorated with hookah pipes, the warmer air pulsing with the sound of guitarists singing in a mix of Turkish and English and the smell of spices.

 Still smiling when I clearly had no idea where my hostel was, had no internet to check, and the main street I had ended up on was fast turning into more of an alleyway with hardly any people.

 Lost alone in Istanbul at night with a pack on my back, screaming tourist.
 Whoops.

 Turning around to head back, someone was smiling down on me 50 metres later when I glanced left and spied the name of the Chillout Hostel & Cafe in the dim light of a lamp halfway down an alley.
 Whew.